 Where Is Proof of Hollow Earth?

 Without more evidence than some questionable NASA images, a diary of a dead adventurer that may or may not be real, and a few interesting concepts, it’s tough to prove Hollow Earth Theory.
 It’s not like most of us have the means to travel to the poles and see what’s going on there.
-We have to take the word of governments, militaries and scientific organizations, and that will always breed conspiracy theory.
+We have to take the word of governments, militaries and scientific organizations, and that will always breed conspiracy theories.

 When it comes to Admiral Byrd’s diary we can assume one of several things is true: Maybe Byrd made up the story to gain fame.
 However, given the amazing feats he was really accomplishing, this seems unlikely.

 Maybe the diary is a pure fabrication, devised by someone else for reasons known only to them.
-This clears Byrd’s name, but makes us wonder who the real creator of the diary might be.
+This clears Byrd’s name but makes us wonder who the real creator of the diary might be.

 Third, maybe it’s true.
 Perhaps Byrd did travel to the inner earth, experience strange things and come back with a warning, only to have the government cover it up.

 Could there be a race of beings living inside our planet, zipping around in flying saucers and withholding tomes of wisdom until our kind are ready to receive it?
 Could Admiral Byrd really have encountered them on his now-famed 1947 expedition?
-Could Santa Claus actually be an inner-earth inhabitant, sent around the world bearing gifts once a year as a gesture of goodwill between cultures?

 Anything is possible.